mikehadlow/mikehadlow.github.io/content/posts/2022-06-24-writing-dotnet-services-for-kubernetes.md

 ### Building your container images

 Kubernetes is primarily a container orchestration framework.
-Your applications/services need to be built and deployed as Docker containers.
+Your applications/services need to be built and deployed as (usually Docker) containers.
 Microsoft have published a very good guide to building and running containerized .NET applications, [NET Microservices Architecture for Containerized .NET Applications](https://dotnet.microsoft.com/en-us/download/e-book/microservices-architecture/pdf) that I'd recommend reading, although it doesn't cover Kubernetes the advice on creating container images and microservice architecture is very good.

 Although it's possible to compile your application in a traditional build server and then create the runtime container image from the compiled binaries, it's easier to combine the build and runtime in a single multi-stage docker file, that way you control the environment for both build and deployment.
 Here is a very simple example: